mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 19: Day 19: Aplenty

+Nice problem for a lispy language.
+For part 1, I converted the input to S-expressions (using Perl) and evaluated the results.
+For part 2, I wrote a little interpreter that tracked valid values as it interpreted the rules.

 ## Day 18: Lavaduct Lagoon

 Drew out the map and used a flood fill for part 1.